Stacy London: Personal life

 London lives in the Carroll Gardens neighborhood of New York City's Brooklyn borough.
-On December 31, 2019, she announced that she was in her first serious relationship with a woman, musician Cat Yezbak, and had been so for over a year.
-She wrote on Instagram, "So I used to date men.
-Now I date her."
+On December 31, 2019, she announced that she was in her first serious relationship with a woman.
+In 2024, she specified that she is a lesbian.

 London has suffered from psoriasis since childhood.
 Due to her experience growing up, she became a spokesperson for the National Psoriasis Foundation in 2007 and AbbVie's "Uncover Your Confidence" campaign in 2013.
-She is well known for her naturally-occurring gray streak in the front of her hair—known in the medical field as poliosis—which she has had since she was 11 years old.
+She is well known for her naturally occurring gray streak in the front of her hair—known in the medical field as poliosis—which she has had since she was 11 years old.
 Her Pantene contract includes a "gray clause" that allows her to keep it.

 In the early 1990s, London struggled with anorexia, binge eating, and other weight issues.
 Standing 5 ft 7 in, she was 90 lb at her lightest weight and 180 lb at her heaviest.
 In a 2007 interview with Sirens magazine, she said of the experience, "I have been every size in my life.
 I've been smaller than a zero, up through a size 16.
 I've had lots of issues with body image and weight my whole life and it really took a great deal of work to recognize that at all those weights, no matter how I felt, I could still find a dress that made me feel sexy and powerful."

 In 2010, London was profiled by Time Out magazine in their article/photo series about the most stylish New Yorkers.
 That same year, she performed in the Off-Broadway play Love, Loss, and What I Wore, a series of monologues about women's clothes and their relationship to life events/memories.
-As of 2016, London has never been married and has no children.
+London has not gotten married nor had children.
 She discussed being single, the importance of personal style, and her past struggles with eating disorders in her second book, a memoir, titled The Truth About Style.

 In December 2016, London underwent spinal fusion surgery to correct a chronic back problem, which required a six-month rehabilitation.